List of aerial victories of Manfred von Richthofen

 Manfred Albrecht Freiherr von Richthofen (2 May 1892 – 21 April 1918), widely known as the Red Baron, is considered the ace-of-aces of the First World War, being officially credited with 80 air combat victories, more than any other pilot of the war – before being killed in action near Amiens on 21 April 1918.

 As the following list demonstrates, his victories are well documented.
-Victories are against English flyers unless otherwise noted.
+Victories are against British flyers unless otherwise noted.
 The † indicates death.